 Pre-Leaving Cert Course

 - Particular emphasis in class on conversation for the Oral Exam

 - Pre Junior Cycle Course for 1st and 2nd year students

 Primary School Student Course

-- Pre second Level 5th and 6th Class
+- Pre second Level 6th Class

 - Basic Irish course with emphasis on basic idioms and conversational sentences

 - Preparation for transition to second level

 Our policy in Coláiste Chiaráin is to run our courses solely through the medium of Irish so that the students leave the college very well versed in the language and confident in their ability to express themselves.